jamiewannenburg/uacalcsrc/tasks/Task 80 - CongruenceLattice.md

 **✅ IMPLEMENT NOW** - CongruenceLattice is ready for implementation with the following approach:

 1. **Start with Phase 1** - Implement all core lattice functionality (90% of methods)
+2. **Implement tolerance methods** - `Tg()` method can now be implemented with BigProductAlgebra
-2. **Stub advanced features** - Return appropriate defaults for centrality and TCT methods
+3. **Stub remaining advanced features** - Return appropriate defaults for centrality and TCT methods
-3. **Implement incrementally** - Add advanced features as dependencies become available
+4. **Implement incrementally** - Add advanced features as dependencies become available
-4. **Focus on core algorithms** - Principal congruences, universe generation, join irreducibles
+5. **Focus on core algorithms** - Principal congruences, universe generation, join irreducibles
-5. **Plan for memory efficiency** - Use lazy initialization and caching strategies
+6. **Plan for memory efficiency** - Use lazy initialization and caching strategies
-6. **Implement progress reporting** - Essential for long-running computations
+7. **Implement progress reporting** - Essential for long-running computations

 **Benefits of this approach:**
 - ✅ **Immediate value** - 90% of CongruenceLattice functionality available
 - ✅ **No blocking dependencies** - Can proceed with current implementation status
+- ✅ **Tolerance methods ready** - `Tg()` method can now be implemented with BigProductAlgebra
 - ✅ **Incremental enhancement** - Add advanced features as dependencies become available
 - ✅ **Maintains compatibility** - Stubbed methods can be replaced with real implementations later
 - ✅ **Enables testing** - Core functionality can be tested immediately